 Wheat germ is a great source of fiber and a highly concentrated portion of wheat that is loaded with several nutrients.
 It is a great source of vitamins, minerals, fat, and proteins.
 The benefits of wheat germ are numerous and are mainly attributed to its nutrients.
-It contains antioxidants that help treat many ailments.
+It contains antioxidants that help treat many ailments and may aid disease prevention.
 Wheat germ oil is derived from its extract, which has several applications in the cosmetic industry, thanks to its moisturizing properties.
-However, the wheat germ is usually discarded during processing due to the presence of polyunsaturated fatty acids (which are prone to spoilage).
+However, the wheat germ is usually discarded during processing due to the presence of polyunsaturated fatty acidsi XHealthy dietary fats that decrease the chances of heart disease and play a role in brain and cellular growth. (which are prone to spoilage).

 This article explores wheat germ nutrition facts, health benefits, possible adverse effects, and some easy recipes to try.
 Keep reading.